deebs67/TMulator/README.md

 state_machine = PROGRAM_08          # <---------------------------------------    Choose here the program you wish to run
 current_tape = TAPE_02; current_tape_index = START_CELL_INDEX_02  # <-------      Choose desired tape and start cell index

+There are a number of additional programs and tapes in the companion imported file 'TMulator_programming.py'

 # Language
-This code has been written in Python 3.8.0 (but should be compatible with some earlier versions of Python3)
+This code has been written mostly in Python 3.8.0 (but should be compatible with at least some earlier versions of Python3)